 For Immediate Release

-Zwaschka Receives 2018 SDEA Teacher of Excellence
+Diede Receives 2019 SDEA Teacher of Excellence Award

 The NEA Foundation Awards for Teaching Excellence recognize, reward, and promote excellence in teaching and advocacy for the association.
 The awards are jointly presented by the NEA Foundation and the NEA.
-Along with a $1,000 grant from SDEA, Zwaschka will receive a trip to the NEA Foundation’s 2019 Salute to Excellence in Education Gala in Washington DC.
+Along with a $1,000 grant from SDEA, Diede will receive a trip to the NEA Foundation’s 2020 Salute to Excellence in Education Gala in Washington DC.
 Five awardees are selected for The Horace Mann Awards for Teaching Excellence and receive $10,000.
-The NEA Member Benefits Award for Teaching Excellence recipient, selected from the five, receives $25,000 cash.
+The NEA Member Benefits Award for Teaching Excellence recipient, selected from the five, receives $25,000 in cash.